3Pillar-ATG/extend/README.md

 * Image

 #### Components
-Componets are modular re-usable parts of our design.
-Componets can often extend themselves and use one or more fragments.
+Components are modular re-usable parts of our design.
+Components can often extend themselves and use one or more fragments.

     Component X
         |